10 Mostly Harmless Hong Kong Snakes

 Source: iNaturalist user 灯管儿 – CC BY 4.0

-Opisthotropis andersonii also has a liking for earthworms, and immediately after heavy rains, they’ll suddenly appear on trails bordering rivers.
+Opisthotropis andersonii measures up to 50cm.
+They also have a liking for earthworms, and immediately after heavy rains, they’ll suddenly appear on trails bordering rivers.

-Anderson’s stream snakes have few patterns, and have a green-grey body with a whitish underbelly.
+Anderson’s stream snakes have few noticeable patterns, and have a grey-green body with a whitish underbelly.
 A rocky, slow-moving stream is their absolute favourite habitat, and luckily, there are no dangerously venomous snakes in Hong Kong which they resemble, so you won’t be lulled into a death trap, thinking you’re safe.
-Opisthotropis is an obscure snake family, yet it has 25 members across southeast Asia.
+Opisthotropis is an obscure snake genus, with no famous species, yet it has 25 members across southeast Asia.

 7 Taiwan kukri snake